lgueye/dsched-root/README.md

 - `SUBMITTED`: initial state of a task.
 All scheduler nodes will receive the submitted task.
 All nodes will send a notification
 - `EXECUTED`: once the scheduler has triggered the job.
 Only a single scheduler will execute the job and send a notification

-Visit the UI at http://localhost:5000.
+Visit the UI at `http://localhost:5000`.

-Before the task execution you should see as many notification as scheduler nodes and their status should be `SUBMITTED`
+Before the task gets executed, you should see as many notification as scheduler nodes and their status should be `SUBMITTED`

-As soon as the task is executed you should see an additional notification as `EXECUTED`
+As soon as the task was executed, you should see an additional notification as `EXECUTED`